Guidance Notes on Copyright Licenses for Event Videographers

 PPL – PFVD (Private Function Video Dubbing Licence)

-This licence is issued on behalf of the Record Company and the Performers, and enables you to record their music in actuality (such as that being played by a DJ at a wedding reception) and to dub music on to the wedding video in post production.
-The licences are in the form of holographic stickers which must be applied to all copies of the video.
+his licence is issued on behalf of the Record Company and the Performers, and enables you to record their music in actuality (such as that being played by a DJ at a wedding reception) and to dub music on to the wedding video in post production.
+The licence are written on your reciept and can be used anytime.

 The cost of these licences varies according to the number of licences you purchase – but can cost from as little as £0.85 including VAT.
 Each copy of the production will require a separate PPL Licence.